FelipeRego/FelipeRego.github.io/about.md

 ### Analytics Project Management###
 - I provide organisations with a good balance between technical, practical analytical skills as well as business, strategy and project management experience.
 With a track record of leading and nurturing high-performing analytics teams, organisations rely on me to help them take their analytics' journey to the next level.

+I bring a distinctive balance between practical analytical knowhow, implementing and deploying technical data science solutions as well as a solid experience translating business problems into data science solutions, managing analytical teams and delivering analytical projects in a variety of settings.

 # Success stories: